-(1) In facilities and programs where volunteers are utilized, specific policies and procedures shall be in place to define the purpose, scope, training, supervision and operations related to the use of volunteers.

-(2) There shall be documentation to verify orientation of each volunteer which shall enable him or her to have knowledge of program goals and familiarity with routine procedures.
+- (1) In facilities and programs where volunteers are utilized, specific policies and procedures shall be in place to define the purpose, scope, training, supervision and operations related to the use of volunteers. - (2) There shall be documentation to verify orientation of each volunteer which shall enable him or her to have knowledge of program goals, and familiarity with routine procedures. - (3) All volunteers must receive in-service training pursuant to OAC 450:1-9-5.3(b)450:1-9-5.6(b).

-(3) All volunteers must receive in-service training pursuant to OAC 450:1-9-5.3(b). (e) Information Analysis and Performance Improvement.
+(e) Information Analysis and Performance Improvement.

-(1) All facilities and programs shall have an ongoing information analysis and performance improvement system in order to objectively and systematically monitor, evaluate, and improve consumer outcomes and organizational performance.
+(1) With the exception of facilities certified under Chapter 16 of this Title, all facilities and programs shall have an ongoing information analysis and performance improvement system in order to objectively and systematically monitor, evaluate, and improve consumer outcomes and organizational performance.

-(2) The system shall also address the fiscal management of the facility or program.

-(3) Each facility and program shall prepare a year-end management report annually which shall include, at a minimum:

-(A) An analysis of consumer outcomes and organizational processes, including:

-(i) A quarterly quality consumer record review to evaluate the quality of service delivery, including:

-(I) Appropriateness of services;

-(II) Patterns of service utilization;

-(III) Consumer involvement in service planning;

-(IV) Assessment processes;

-(V) Service planning procedures and compliance;

-(VI) Alignment between services provided and treatment goals;

-(VII) Service documentation procedures and compliance; and

-(VIII) Alignment between services provided and billed service encounters.

-(ii) A review of staff privileging processes;

-(iii) A review of critical and unusual incidents and consumer grievances and complaints;

-(iv) An assessment of service provision, including the provision of traumainformed, co-occurring capable, culturally competent, and consumer-driven services; and

-(v) Consumer satisfaction.

-(B) Identified areas of improvement; and

-(C) Strategies that will be implemented to address areas of improvement.

-(4) The management report shall be made available to consumers, staff, the governing authority and ODMHSAS upon request.
+- (2) The system shall also address the fiscal management of the facility or program. - (3) Each facility and program shall prepare a year-end management report annually which shall include, at a minimum: - (A) An analysis of consumer outcomes and organizational processes, including: - (i) A quarterly quality consumer record review to evaluate the quality of service delivery, including: - (I) Appropriateness of services; - (II) Patterns of service utilization; - (III) Consumer involvement in service planning; - (IV) Assessment processes; - (V) Service planning procedures and compliance; - (VI) Alignment between services provided and treatment goals; - (VII) Service documentation procedures and compliance; and - (VIII) Alignment between services provided and billed service encounters. - (ii) A review of staff privileging processes; - (iii) A review of critical and unusual incidents and consumer grievances and complaints; - (iv) An assessment of service provision, including the provision of traumainformed, co-occurring capable, culturally competent, and consumer-driven services; and - (v) Consumer satisfaction. - (B) Identified areas of improvement; and - (C) Strategies that will be implemented to address areas of improvement. - (4) The management report shall be made available to consumers, staff, the governing authority and ODMHSAS upon request.